Q: Do I need to pre-book my visit?

 Q: Is the café open?

-A: Loaf Café at Ballycultra Tearooms will be open during museum hours offering a selection of food and refreshments.
+A: Ballycultra Tearooms will be open during museum hours offering a selection of food and refreshments.
 Capacity in the Tearooms is aligned to current government guidelines and subject to change.
 When you arrive, place your order at the counter and then take a seat.
 Our staff will deliver your order to your table.
-You must wear a face covering when walking around the café but not when seated at your table.
 Cashless payment is advised.
-If you prefer, you can also bring a picnic to enjoy outdoors on picnic benches dotted around the museum.

 Q: Can I bring a picnic?